KitesForFuture/kite/README.md

 ## Groundstation
 * The corresponding groundstation for this Kite can be found at https://github.com/KitesForFuture/groundstation

+## Flight Simulator
+* There's a javascript online flight simulator with essentially the same code at https://www.kitesforfuture.de/simulation17/kite_simulation.html
+* Ctrl-S to download the .js-Code when you're on the page.

 ## Acknowledgement
 * This autopilot would not exist without the awesome tutorials at http://brokking.net/